 Bulk edit is another useful functionality of Azure DevOps when it comes to work management.
 It’s like Excel where you can go in and select multiple items to edit.
 You can set changes for whatever you want quickly and easily.
 For example, when you want to clean up or add a new field somewhere in the middle of the process and you want to default it for the application area.
 It is also useful when you start a new process in your company; you may not have it all figured out, so you want to be able to iterate.
 This can help you to not feel frustrated and gives you options on how to go about changes.

-How to do source control and code reviews with Azure DevOps?
+How to do source control and code reviews in Azure DevOps?

 You can use Azure DevOps Git for source control.
 It supports GitHub, which is also owned by Microsoft now, and it also supports other version control systems such as subversion and TFS, as well as other source control systems.
 The nice thing about Azure’s DevOps solution is the unlimited repositories, which is not the case in Bitbucket, for example, where you have to pay extra if you want unlimited repositories.